Abenomics

 What is Abenomics?

-It's the moniker given to Prime Minister Shinzo Abe's economic initiatives when he took office for the second time in 2012.
+It is the label given to Prime Minister Shinzo Abe's economic initiatives when he took office for the second time in 2012.

-Abenomics is frequently viewed as aggressive measures affecting the country's monetary and fiscal status.
+Abenomics is frequently viewed as comprising aggressive measures affecting Japan's monetary and fiscal status.

-It is a set of economic policies aimed at generating fiscal and monetary stimulus in Japan through government expenditure and unorthodox central bank policy.
-In the 2000s, Japan had prolonged periods of poor growth.
+It is a set of economic policies aimed at generating fiscal and monetary stimulus through government expenditure and unorthodox central bank policy.
+In the 2000s, Japan had prolonged periods of poor economic growth figures.

 Abenomics entailed increased government expenditure, expanding the money supply, and implementing reforms to make the Japanese economy more competitive.
-The program is described as a "mixture of reflation, government spending, and a growth strategy designed to jolt the economy out of suspended animation that has gripped it for more than two decades," according to The Economist.
+According to The Economist, the program is a "mixture of reflation, government spending, and a growth strategy designed to jolt the economy out of suspended animation that has gripped it for more than two decades".

 Key Takeaways

-• “Abenomics” is a term used to describe Japan's economic policies enacted by late Prime Minister Shinzo Abe's cabinet.
+• Abenomics refers to Japan's economic policies introduced under Prime Minister Shinzo Abe's government.

 Who was Shinzo Abe?